Satellite Symposia

 • DDW will assign appropriate meeting space, day, time and provide the appropriate hotel contacts.

-• DDW will send one combined email blast to attendees about two weeks prior to the convention.
+• Send one combined email blast to attendees about two weeks prior to the convention announcing the SS schedule.

-• DDW will provide two complimentary attendee badges (per symposium) to non-ticketed DDW scientific sessions..
-Complimentary attendee name badges are due by Wednesday, April 3, 2024.
+• Provide two complimentary attendee badges (per symposium) to non-ticketed DDW scientific sessions..
+Complimentary attendee name badges are due by March 19, 2025.

 Marketing Opportunities

-For marketing opportunities for Satellite Symposia, please email your industry contact below.
+For SS marketing opportunities, please email your industry contact below.

 Account Manager